Holiday cottage: Canada

 Second homes are referred to differently in different parts of the country; in Ontario it is usually 'cottage', while 'cabin' or 'the lake' is used in much of the rest of Canada.
 In Nova Scotia, it is also usually 'cottage' but sometimes 'camp' or, particularly if large, 'summer home' or 'summer place'.
 In Quebec French, a cottage or summer dwelling is often referred to as a chalet whether or not it is built in the style of a Swiss chalet or located on a ski hill; the term is used among English-speaking Quebecers as well.

-Muskoka is referred to as "cottage country" and sees over 2.1 million visitors annually.
+"Cottage country" describes several areas in Canada.
+The Muskoka District in Ontario sees over 2.1 million visitors annually.
 Among Quebecers, the Laurentides (or "Laurentians") is an area for weekend and vacation homes.
 On the East Coast, the Maritimes are home to oceanfront cottages.
 Likewise, British Columbia on the West Coast is another vacation destination.
 In the Canadian Prairies and British Columbia Interior, vacation properties are located near or on freshwater lakes.

+Ireland

+In Ireland, holiday cottages (often referred to as self-catering cottages) form an important segment of the domestic tourism industry, particularly in rural and coastal areas.
+According to Fáilte Ireland, there are more than 25,000 registered self-catering units across the country, with counties Kerry, Cork, Galway and Donegal among the most popular destinations for both Irish and international visitors.